Synchronizing Rhythms of Logic: Representing computational networks by marked graphs

 \subsection{Coarse representations with generalized nodes and labels}

-At the finest level of representation, the only nodes are NAND, FORK, and ENV, with token labels 0 or 1, and such graphs can be huge.
-To modularize them, fragments of a graph can be contracted to make a graph that expresses a coarser level of detail.\footnote{Contractions of graphs are a special case of graph morphisms.
-In contrast to an unmarked graph, contracting a marked graph requires attention to the effect of the contraction on markings and their labels.} After contracting a fragment to a node of a coarser graph, the labeling rule for the new node can define a complex logical operation on strings of bits rather than just single bits.
+One often wants to suppress detail.
+At the finest level of representation, our marked graphs contain only the simple nodes NAND, FORK, and ENV, with token labels 0 or 1, and such graphs can be huge and confusing.
+To suppress detail, one ``modularizes'' a graph by contracting fragments of it into single nodes, resulting in a coarser level of representation.\footnote{Contractions of graphs are a special case of graph morphisms.
+In contrast to an unmarked graph, contracting a marked graph requires paying attention to the effect of the contraction on markings and their labels.} After contracting a fragment to a node of a coarser graph, the labeling rule for the new node can define a complex logical operation on strings of bits rather than just single bits.

-Sometimes we omit token labels, and \cref{fig:condense1} shows contractions with token labels omitted.
+When focusing on the motion of logic, we sometimes omit token labels; \cref{fig:condense1} shows contractions with token labels omitted.

 Labeling rules for contractions can involve memory in addition to inputs and outputs.
-The allowance of multigraphs with loops, rather than the simple graphs usual for Petri nets, simplifies contractions. \Cref{sec:progControl} uses contractions in showing how marked graphs can express the ``if-then-else'' construct used in computer programs.
+Allowing multigraphs with loops, rather than the simple graphs usual for Petri nets, simplifies contractions. \Cref{sec:progControl} uses contractions in showing how marked graphs can express the ``if-then-else'' construct used in computer programs.